Get insider access

 8.3 Sports/Fitness

-The Bose QuietComfort Earbuds are great for sports and fitness.
-Even though they're a bit bulky, they have a breathable and stable fit, thanks to their stability fin design, making them a suitable choice for running or working out.
+The Bose QuietComfort buds are great for sports and fitness.
+They have a somewhat bulky design with a breathable and stable fit, and include stability fins that help keep them in place during workouts.
 They're also well-built and are rated IPX4 for resistance against water splashes.
-They're decently comfortable too, but stick out of your ears a bit, which can be annoying if you want to wear a hat or headband.
+They're decently comfortable but stick out of your ears a bit, which can be annoying if you want to wear a hat or headband.

 Pros